rust-lang/surveys/surveys/2021-annual-survey/questions.md

 The following are primarily for cohort analysis, secondarily for understanding the shape of the community.

-### Do you consider yourself a member of an underrepresented group in technology?
+### Do you consider yourself a member of an underrepresented or marginalized group in technology?

-Optional - Select all that apply.
 Please share only what you are comfortable sharing.
 This will help us understand how well our outreach efforts are going.

+Optional - Select all that apply.

 - No
 - Yes, but I prefer not to say which